franckalbinet/iot-smr3128-ictp/labs/persisting-data.md

 ## Exercise
 Write a script writing a file named `"log.csv"` in `/flash/log/` folder so that:
-* if the user pushes the button the pressing time is saved in the file and you increment a counter;
+* if the user pushes the button the pressing time and an incremented counter is saved;
-* it the counter reaches ten you switch on the LED.
+* it the counter reaches 10, LED is switched on.